Admissions Roadmapping & Strategy

 We cannot thank you enough for your partnership in navigating such a stressful and statistically daunting process.
 Your insights, strategic thinking and sincere care for Grace made an enormous difference in our collective experience and in Grace’s outcome.

-Jen, Parent of Student at Duke University, incoming class of 2029
+Jen, Parent of Student at Duke University, class of 2029

 Our son had traditional college counseling at his boarding school, beginning his sophomore year.
 His senior year, the counselor suddenly resigned.
 With a stretch goal for his preferred school, we felt he needed more personal guidance, so we turned to Amy at Launch IV.
 She quickly earned his trust by listening and understanding his goals and aspirations for college.
 She learned about his personal interests, and thoroughly evaluated his high school CV.
 She guided him through a discussion of the reality of applying to highly competitive schools, and helped him create a new list of schools that would challenge him, and fit his criteria for studying finance.
 Her most influential role was helping him create a personal narrative, and assisting him with the application process in a way that allowed his personality to shine through.
-He was ecstatic when he received his early acceptance and proudly shared his application and essays with his younger sister.
-He offered her advice and guidance about what she should be doing now to prepare to work with Amy on her future applications.
 We are very grateful to Amy for providing the personal touch and guidance that was instrumental to our son’s success!

 Beth, Parent of Student at Wake Forest University, class of 2028